couchbase/docs-operator/deployingOnCentos.md

 In this guide we will install latest version of Kubernetes on CentOS 7 / RHEL 7 with kubeadm utility.
 In my setup I am taking three CentOS 7 servers with minimal installation.
 One server will acts master node and rest two servers will be minion or worker nodes.

-###On the Master Node following components will be installed
+## The following components will be installed on the master node

 * API Server  – It provides kubernetes API using Jason / Yaml over http, states of API objects are stored in etcd
 * Scheduler  – It is a program on master node which performs the scheduling tasks like launching containers in worker nodes based on resource availability